Tere-Parra/Finding-genes-correlated-to-abiotic-stress-in-plants./README.md

 With the heatmap and the hclust we can visualize that the biological samples coincide and are not so far from each other.
 Therefore, we can continue with the analysis without removing any of the samples.

 Next, we will perform the first WGCA step for the construction of the network.
 In this step we will build a weighted gene network, for this we will have to choose a threshold potential that corresponds to the similarity of co-expression.
 The pickSoftThreshold function helps to perform network topology analysis and choose the appropriate similarity.
 This first step is vital and we must rely on the best statistical interpretation obtained.

 In total we will have the following indices:

-$fitIndices
-   Power SFT.R.sq slope truncated.
-R.sq mean.k.  median.k.max.k.
+   **Power, SFT.R.sq, slope truncated,  R.sq mean.k,  median.k.max.k**

-Where Powers is the choice of how to visualize the data, in this case we select that we want the results in 30 clusters.
+**Powers** is the choice of how to visualize the data, in this case we select that we want the results in 30 clusters.
 So it will show us from 1 to 30 the statistics.
 It is also the potency that is being evaluated.
 This is used to transform the gene expression matrix into a similarity matrix that will be used to build the co-expression network.

-Sft.R.sq measures variation in the similarity matrix, so it can explain the relationships between genes.
+**Sft.R.sq** measures variation in the similarity matrix, so it can explain the relationships between genes.
 A high value indicates a better power adjustment and therefore a more precise network.

-Slope: Presents the slope of the curve.
+**Slope:** Presents the slope of the curve.
 It is used to see how Sft.R.sq increases as the power changes.
 A high value suggests that Sft.R.sq increases rapidly, i.e. it has an effective potency.
 It is also important to determine when our network stabilizes.

-Truncated.R.sa: Determines whether the power is high enough to capture relevant co-expression relationships
+**Truncated.R.sa** Determines whether the power is high enough to capture relevant co-expression relationships

-Mean.k (k mean): Average degree of nodes in the coexpression network built with the specified power.
+**Mean.k (k mean):** Average degree of nodes in the coexpression network built with the specified power.
 Therefore, it is the connection number that a gene has in the network.
 The higher, the denser a network would be.

-Median.k: Median degree of nodes in the coexpression network constructed with the specified power.
+**Median.k** Median degree of nodes in the coexpression network constructed with the specified power.
 Like the middle k, the median k is the number of connections of a gene in the network (number of genes at that node)

-Mx.k: maximum degree of network nodes.
+**Mx.k:** maximum degree of network nodes.
 How connected is the gene to the network?